nopsys/CogNOS/README.md

 is open, easy to install and lightweight.
 It installs with:

     sudo apt install qemu

+To try it with a hard-disk image instead of a CD, call make with STORAGE=hd, like this:

+    make try-vmware STORAGE=hd

 ### How to debug low level problems

 Debugging smalltalk code is easy when you have a smalltalk browser available, but low